Hiring a Family Lawyer vs. Buying Divorce Papers Online

 Written by: Megan Dell

-Many people are unsure about the prospect of hiring a family lawyer to get divorced.
+Many people are unsure about the prospect of hiring a family divorce lawyer.
 Some believe they can do it themselves, and others simply aren’t able to pay a lawyer.

 People going through a separation usually think about divorce in terms of the end goal: getting the divorce decree.
 They view this document as being the lawyer’s entire product, which is why some online companies are gaining popularity.
 These services offer a product that looks like legal services, but don’t provide any real advice or security.

-In truth, when you hire a family lawyer for help with your divorce, you’re getting much more than a document.
+In truth, when you hire a family divorce lawyer for help, you’re getting much more than a document.
 You’re paying for a process:

 - You’re paying the lawyer to know the odds and ends of procedure, including timelines, what constitutes effective service, and how to uncover information.